crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-* side effect API (PC)
+* refactor front-end to use new API.
-* nail re-selecting elements
+* code compiler (compile CSS)
-* nail down maintaining selection when patching
+* tandem config

-* override style
+  * execute command on save

 * code compiler should compile styles to CSS
 * ability to load images & other resources in PC file. **helps with arch**.
 * document bounds on element should be stored in editor namespace